Fundamental Trade-offs in Quantized Hybrid Radar Fusion: A CRB-Rate Perspective: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} envisioned sixth-generation (6G) technology is expected to support a variety of applications that include extremely immersive experiences, haptics, industry 4.0 with connected intelligence, intelligent transportation systems, localization, remote healthcare, unmanned aerial vehicle (UAV) networks, digital twins, smart homes, and smart cities \cite{chafii_twelve_2023}.
-These emerging applications require seamless integration of communication and sensing capabilities to function effectively \cite{10437283}.
-Consequently, the need for integrated sensing and communication (ISAC) has naturally arisen in these domains.
-Recognizing the critical importance of ISAC for future applications, the International Telecommunication Union (ITU) has designated it as one of the six critical use cases for 6G \cite{ITU_recommendation}.
-ISAC is now poised to become a fundamental feature of 6G, attracting significant interest from academia \cite{10018908} and industry.
-The integration of radar and communication systems enables the radar to utilize communication signals for sensing applications \cite{liu_toward_2018}.
-This is accomplished through dual-functional radar-communication (DFRC) systems, which leverage their shared hardware architecture to seamlessly combine both functionalities on a single platform, significantly reducing hardware requirements. \cite{10061453,bomfinmono24}.
+\IEEEPARstart{T}{he} envisioned sixth-generation (6G) wireless systems are expected to support a broad spectrum of emerging applications, including immersive experiences, haptics, Industry 4.0, intelligent transportation, localization, remote healthcare, unmanned aerial vehicles (UAVs), digital twins, and smart cities~\cite{chafii_twelve_2023}.
+These services necessitate a seamless integration between communication and sensing functionalities~\cite{10437283}, giving rise to the paradigm of integrated sensing and communication (ISAC).
+Recognizing its strategic importance, the International Telecommunication Union (ITU) has identified ISAC as one of six key 6G use cases~\cite{ITU_recommendation}.
+ISAC exploits shared spectrum, waveforms, and hardware to embed radar sensing within communication systems via dual-functional radar–communication (DFRC) platforms~\cite{liu_toward_2018,vaibhav_star_ris,bomfinmono24}.
+However, this joint use of resources introduces a fundamental trade-off between sensing and communication performance, inherently limiting the simultaneous achievability of high estimation accuracy and data throughput~\cite{10147248}.

-Despite these advancements, the increasing sophistication of wireless systems comes at a cost, particularly in terms of higher power consumption, increased complexity, and the need for advanced hardware.
-The deployment of fifth-generation (5G) networks in the millimeter-wave (mmWave) bands and the ongoing exploration of sub-THz frequencies have driven many studies on ISAC systems to focus on these higher frequency ranges.
-However, operating at mmWave and sub-THz frequencies significantly increases both hardware costs and power consumption, particularly for high-resolution analog-to-digital converters (ADCs) \cite{dutta_case_2020, heath_overview_2016}.
-Specifically, the power consumption of an ADC is proportional to $2^bf_{\mathrm{s}}$, where $b$ is the resolution of the ADC and $f_{\mathrm{s}}$ is the sampling rate \cite{761034}.
-To mitigate hardware costs and power consumption, a promising approach is to utilize low-resolution ADCs.